Back

 And so we started receiving requests.
 To create recipes with ingredients from specific brands, to test products and write about them in the hope it would drive purchases, or else.

-In short, we were the very first example of influencers.
+In short, we were the very first influencers.

 One of the requests I received was to drop my Design career and become the head chef of a restaurant.
 In central Florence!
 And I actually considered it for a moment.